Testing Flink Statement in isolation¶

 The following diagram illustrates the global infrastructure deployment context:

-• The green cylenders represent Kafka Topics which are mapped to Flink source and sink tables.
+app.post_fix_unit_testparameter. - The green cylenders represent Kafka Topics which are mapped to Flink source and sink table of the statement under test.
 They are defined specifically by the tool.

-• As any tables created view Flink on Confluent Cloud have schema defined in schema registry, then schema context is used to avoid conflict within the same cluster.
+- As any tables created in Confluent Cloud for Flink have schema defined in schema registry, then schema context is used to avoid conflict within the same cluster.

 The following diagram illustrates the target unit testing environment: